DjAzDeck/Onassis-Ontology/README.md

 # ontology-1

-An implementation for the ontology for the paper "The Future of Contract Automation is in Knowledge Graphs"
+An implementation of the ontology used in the paper "The Future of Contract Automation is in Knowledge Graphs"

 ## Getting started